Table of content

 And that's how Netflix includes social proof in its platform.
 Instead of searching around all the shows, their users can watch what other users are watching.
 Isn't that a great way to retain viewers?

-That's how popular brands use social proof in their online marketing and utilize different social platforms to build trust among their visitors like showcasing real-time signups.
-Now, let's examine some case studies utilizing social proof according to industry.
+These all are the best social proof examples by leading brands, this is how popular brands use social proof in their online marketing and utilize different social platforms to build trust among their visitors like showcasing real-time signups.
+Now, let’s examine some case studies utilizing social proof according to industry.

 Social Proof Marketing in SaaS Business